ggeorgovassilis/flatbus/README.md

 # <a name="overview">1.
 Overview</a>

-Flatbus is an "event" bus for GWT which proxies listeners instead of passing message objects between them.
+Flatbus is an "event" bus for GWT which proxies listeners instead of passing message objects between them, essentially doing away with messages as both a concept or implementation.
 The bus impersonates listeners by implementing the same interfaces the listeners do, removing the need for messages.
 A Flatbus instance implements the interfaces of listeners that are registered with the bus.
 When a method of such a proxied interface is invoked on the bus the bus passes control to the same method of all listeners which implement the same interface also allowing for return values.

 Flatbus is available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)